 Your target platform can work unstably because of several reasons.
 This can be the poor code quality of an application, app bugs, or the inability of the app to handle the high workload.
 Also, some problems with the app’s performance may be associated with data migrations.
 For example, issues can happen when a company uses unstable or insecure data migration tools for transitioning data.

-Solution: The right choice of software systems and solutions for data migration determines if the process is successful and if you can handle migration risks.
-If your team lacks experience in data migration, consider hiring experts in this field.
+Solution: The right choice of software systems and solutions for data transfer determines if the process is successful and if you can handle migration risks.
+If your team lacks experience in data transition, consider hiring experts in this field.
 Together, you will pick the best tech stack with regard to your typical workload, requirements, and goals.

 6. Data orchestration

 Orchestration means taking siloed data from different sources and migrating it to one location in an organized way.
-Without proper data migration planning, you can lose track of the data points that you use, which will only increase the number of data silos.
-If so, the data migration project will be incomplete.
-The problem arises when there are multiple disconnected teams working in different departments.
+Without proper data transfer planning, you can lose track of the data points that you use, which will only increase the number of data silos.
+If so, the data transition project will be incomplete.
+The problem arises when multiple disconnected teams are working in different departments.
 Also, it can occur when functional and technical teams are leveraging data in plenty of ways.

-Solution: To prevent this data migration risk, plan out the process thoroughly.
+Solution: To prevent this data transfer risk, plan out the process thoroughly.
 Before focusing on the migration itself, focus on your business processes.
-Conduct an audit of all data-related processes in your organization and make the list of all data sources to be united under one central solution.
+Conduct an audit of all data-related processes in your organization and make a list of all data sources to be united under one central solution.

 7. Integration problems